c4deszes/bike-electronics-system/docs/reqs/environmental.rst

     Every product shall be rated level 5 of the IP rating standard, meaning the products are subject to water spray and should continue operating normally.

+    Products that are 10cm from the ground shall be rated level 6, meaning they are subject to submersion in water.

 Chemical
 --------